 Insights

 Different cultures have unique communication styles, norms, and values, making cross-cultural interactions challenging at times.
-To overcome these challenges and embrace diversity, in this blog, we explore communication in cultural frameworks and ways to make cross-cultural interactions less challenging.
+To overcome these challenges and embrace diversity, in this blog, we explore cultural frameworks that encompass aspects of communication.

 People want to work in diverse workplaces that prioritise cross-cultural communication and by understanding and respecting these frameworks, they can easier bridge cultural gaps.